Laurel Hill Cemetery: 19th century

+20th century

 In 1913, a Doric receiving vault made of terra cotta was built in South Laurel Hill near the bridge connecting it to Central Laurel Hill.

 By the 1970s, Laurel Hill Cemetery had fallen out of favor as a burial site.
 Many bodies were re-interred at the more suburban West Laurel Hill Cemetery and the remaining graves suffered neglect, vandalism and crime.

 In 1973, Laurel Hill updated its policy and removed the prohibition on the burial of African-Americans in the cemetery.

 In 1978, the Friends of Laurel Hill Cemetery, a 501(c)(3) non-profit organization, was founded by descendants of John Jay Smith to support the cemetery.
 The mission of the Friends is to assist the Laurel Hill Cemetery Company in preserving and promoting the historical character of Laurel Hill.
 The Friends raise funds and seek contributed services; prepare educational and research materials emphasizing the historical, architectural and cultural importance of Laurel Hill Cemetery; and provide tour guides to educate the public.
 The organization was instrumental in Laurel Hill Cemetery's placement on the National Register of Historic Places in 1977 and designation as a National Historic Landmark in 1998.

+21st century

 In 2013, an 1883 bronze statue of a Civil War soldier was moved to Laurel Hill Cemetery.
 Cast at the Bureau Brothers Foundry, "The Silent Sentry" weighs 700 pounds and stands 7 feet, 2 inches high.
 It was installed in 1883 at the Soldiers' Home of Philadelphia burial plot in Mount Moriah Cemetery.
 In 1970, thieves removed the statue from its base and attempted to sell it as scrap metal to a scrap yard in Camden, New Jersey, but the scrap dealer notified the authorities.
 It was recovered and repaired by the Military Order of the Loyal Legion of the United States.
 In 2013, the statue was installed and rededicated in Laurel Hill Cemetery.

 Laurel Hill Cemetery is also an accredited arboretum with over 6,000 trees and shrubs representing 700 species.
 The arboretum is a member of the American Public Gardens Association.

-Today, Laurel Hill Cemetery is a popular tourist destination that attracts thousands of visitors every year for historical tours, concerts, and physical recreation.
+Laurel Hill Cemetery is a popular tourist destination that attracts thousands of visitors every year for historical tours, concerts, and physical recreation.